huaxuyu/masscubedocs/content/docs/workflows/find outliers.md

 Put all the raw data files in a folder.
 The data should be organized in the following structure:

 ```
+my_project
-data
+├── data
-├── sample1.mzML
+│   ├── sample1.mzML
-├── sample2.mzML
+│   ├── sample2.mzML
-└── ...
+|   └── ...
+└── sample_table.csv
 ```

-**Note:** do NOT include blank samples in the data folder or provide a sample table to specify the blank samples.
+**Note:** Please provide a sample table to specify the blank samples so that they can be excluded from the outlier detection.

 ### Step 2.
 Run the outlier detection